 Out-of-pocket medical expenses can put a serious dent in your budget, so setting up a flexible spending account (FSA) can help ease the financial burden of co-pays, deductibles, and other expenses not covered by your health insurance.

-The money in your flexible spending account is supposed to go toward healthcare costs, but is it possible to get cash from your FSA card to use for anything?
-The short answer is no; however, you might be able to use your FSA debit card to purchase a very wide variety of products — negating the need for cash.
-Keep reading to learn more about how and where you can use your FSA, if you can return FSA items for cash, and more…
+The money in your flexible spending account is supposed to go toward health care costs, but is it possible to get cash from your FSA card to use for anything?
+The short answer is no; however, you might be able to use your FSA debit card to purchase an extensive variety of products — negating the need for cash.
+Continue on to learn more about how and where you can use your FSA, if you can return FSA items for cash, and more.

 In This Article

 - What Is a Flexible Spending Account (FSA)?

 - Can You Get Cash from Your FSA?

 - What Can You Buy with Your FSA Debit Card (Flexcard)?

 - Where to Spend Your FSA Funds